putyourlightson/craft-plugin-uxd/README.md

 To install the plugin, search for "Plugin UXD" in the Craft Plugin Store, or install manually using composer.

         composer require putyourlightson/craft-plugin-uxd

+## Settings

+**Navigation Label**
+The label to give the plugin in the navigation sidebar.

+**Navigation Icon Mask File Path**
+The full path to an icon mask SVG file to show in the navigation sidebar.
+It can begin with an alias, such as `@root`.

+**Template Folder Path**
+The full path to your template folder.
+It can begin with an alias, such as `@root`.

+Any references to your templates (included or extended) should be written as plugin-uxd/temp/{template-path}, for example:

+    {% include "plugin-uxd/temp/_includes/header" %}

+The stylesheet is always available at /admin/plugin-uxd/stylesheet

 <small>Created by [PutYourLightsOn](https://www.putyourlightson.net/).</small>